-Title Uni students want fees cut during pandemic Degree of recognition International Media name/outlet Macquarie Port News - AAUP call for senate inquiry Media type Country Australia Date 21/04/20 Description University students want their course fees slashed by 20 per cent to reflect the destructive impact coronavirus is having on their learning.
+Title Uni students want fees cut during pandemic Degree of recognition International Media name/outlet Macquarie Port News - AAUP call for senate inquiry Media type Country/Territory Australia Date 21/04/20 Description University students want their course fees slashed by 20 per cent to reflect the destructive impact coronavirus is having on their learning.

 The National Union of Students on Monday launched its Save our Students campaign, calling for various lifelines during the pandemic.